Necro Butcher: Professional wrestling career

-Early career
+Early career (1998–2001)

 On January 2, 1998, Summers made his professional wrestling debut after teaming with Aaron White to take on Victor Pain and Canyon.
 Summers, enlisted in the 20th Special Forces Group, continued to work small independent shows across Texas as "Michael Van Slyck", later changed to Sanders.
 On March 16, 1999, as Necro Butcher, he won his first professional wrestling championship, after defeating Damon Richards to become IHW Hardcore champion.
 Butcher's popularity continued to dominate Texas wrestling, and at his debut in TCW, he defeated rival Jay Diego to become the company's Hardcore champion.
 His success in TCW came to a halt after a dispute with its promoter.
 He lost the Hardcore title to Hellhammer before leaving the company.
 Butcher continued to build up his reputation as the most violent Death Match wrestler in Texas.
-On October 10, 1999, Butcher faced "Mad" Man Pondo for the first time.
+On October 10, 1999, Butcher faced Mad Man Pondo for the first time.